JonasAlfredsson/docker-nginx-certbot/README.md

 This container requests SSL certificates from
-[Let's Encrypt](https://letsencrypt.org/), with the help of their [*certbot*](https://github.com/certbot/certbot) script, which they provide for the absolutley bargain price of free!
+[Let's Encrypt](https://letsencrypt.org/), with the help of their [*certbot*](https://github.com/certbot/certbot) script, which they provide for the absolutely bargain price of free!
 If you like what they do, please [donate](https://letsencrypt.org/donate/).